 In the case in which the count came up short to 240 counts the number available as the rate constant is 240.
 This will produce an Rclk which has 240 clocks per 256, but it desired to only have 16 clocks per 256 since the number came up short by only 16 counts.
 This can be obtained by merely inverting the rate signal which will produce the effect of having 16 clocks per 256.
 In this case since the count came up short, the cell times must be shorter than expected.
 Thus, it is desired to shorten the SCT pulses in order to keep the same relationship.
 This is accomplished by double counting when the rate clock occurs.
-An important point at this time is that when a skip or double count is generated in the SCT counter, there must also be a skip or double count or fewer double counts can occur because the relative rates of the two clocks are different.
+An important point at this time is that when a skip or double count is generated in the SCT counter, there must also be a skip or double count in the counter which is used for this Rate Multiplier.
+This is necessary because extra skips can occur or fewer double counts can occur because the relative rates of the two clocks are different.
 The overall result of the Error Correction machine is that asymmetry in the in the two halfs of a cell pair or a speed error in the drive can be corrected by determining a Correction Number which represents the error over a period of 32 samples.
 This number can then be used to correct the cell times on the remaining data to be read by causing the SCT counter to skip or double count to compensate for the improper cell times.

-4.4 POST COMPENSATION
+6.3.4 POST COMPENSATION